 - a.
-The Nominations and Appointments Committee shall approve the person to be appointed to each office of a Council Role Holder and shall verify that the recruitment process for Council Role Holders ("Recruitment Process") set out in rules made by the Council has been complied with in respect of that person.
+The Nominations and Appointments Committee shall approve the person to be appointed to each office of a Council Role Holder (with the exception of the Vice-Presidents (Devolved Nations) who shall be appointed in accordance with Bye-Law 10) and shall verify that the recruitment process for Council Role Holders ("Recruitment Process") set out in rules made by the Council has been complied with in respect of that person.
 The Council shall ratify and appoint such person to that office of Council Role Holder, unless the Council determines that the Recruitment Process has not been complied with in respect of that person.
 The Council may not decline to make an appointment on any other grounds. - b.
 A candidate for a Council Role Holder must be a Fellow on the Specialist Register for Emergency Medicine practising Emergency Medicine in a substantive consultant position in the United Kingdom, who is nominated by one Fellow practising Emergency Medicine in the United Kingdom at the time of nomination.